What is a bone bruise?

 Call your healthcare provider if your symptoms don’t start to get better in a few

 days.
-Call him or her right away if you have any severe symptoms, such as a high fever.
+Call your provider right away if you have any severe symptoms, such as a high

 Key points about bone bruise